 - Bus driver violated traffic laws

-- Transit company failed to properly maintain the vehicle
+- The transit company failed to properly maintain the vehicle

-- Faulty or defective bus part or system
+- The faulty or defective bus part or system

 Bus Accident Statistics